CodyTheCoderPrice/Celestial-photos-app/README.md

 1. As a user, I would like to see a statistic on how many notifications I’ve received (SQLite)
 2. As a user, I would like to see statistics on the total number of photos and videos I view (SQLite)
+3. As a user, I would like to be able to search for videos and images (NASA Image and Video Library API)

 ## Presentation